 KnightCTF 2024 - Writeup

-This is a writeup for forensics, networking, steganography and web challenges from KnightCTF 2024.
-This was the first CTF I did not really enjoy due to the 10 attempts flag submission feature which blocked me in solving certain challenges.
-Hope CTFs never use this feature ever again.
+This is a writeup for some forensics, networking and steganography challenges from KnightCTF 2024.
+Unfortunately, this was the first CTF I didn’t enjoy due to the restrictive 10-attempts flag submission feature, which hindered progress on some challenges.
+I genuinely hope CTFs avoid implementing this feature in the future.

 Scenario [Forensics]